Berichte 2020

 Namibia is no longer a risk country

-Since October 15, 2020, there is no longer a special travel warning from the German Foreign Office for Namibia.
+Since October 15, 2020, there is no longer a special travel warning for Namibia from the German Foreign Office.
 The number of new infections and people who have died from Covid-19 has steadily decreased in Namibia in recent weeks.
 The current incidence rate for Namibia is settling at 15, so from an epidemiological point of view, the Robert Koch Institute no longer issues a travel warning from Germany.

 At the end of September, the state of emergency in Namibia was lifted by the president.
 Since then, everyday life has returned to normal.
 The borders are also partially open, and all those entering the country must report where they are staying for the first seven days and be tested for Covid-19 again after five days.